Supporting yourself in times of distress

 I’ve been noticing that many people around me – clients, family, friends – have been struggling with maintaining a positive mindset recently.
-It’s as if the wide spread devastation and death caused by the catastrophic bushfires we’re currently experiencing in Australia has tipped many us off the edge to what we can readily cope with; where our emotional capacity is stretched beyond our limit and despair and sadness is clouding our experience.
+It’s as if the widespread devastation and death caused by the catastrophic bushfires we’re currently experiencing in Australia have tipped many of us off the edge to what we can readily cope with; where our emotional capacity is stretched beyond our limit and despair and sadness is clouding our experience.

-I totally get that it’s hard sometimes to switch your attention from current tragedies – there is horror stories, traumatic images and horrific statistics relating to the bushfires (billions of animal deaths, multiple world heritage area’s destroyed and wiped out species and ecosystems to name a few).
-And there is good news stories too if you choose to seek them out - how about the beautiful wombats allowing other animals to shelter in their burrows whilst fires are burning at the earths surface or the International fire crews that have come to help out and the 1 million + people who have donated more that $30 million for bushfire relief.
-We have a lot to be grateful for if we choose to focus on what is good, amazing and beautiful.
+I totally get that it’s hard sometimes to switch your attention from current tragedies – there are horror stories, traumatic images, and horrific statistics relating to the bushfires (billions of animal deaths, multiple world heritage areas destroyed, and wiped out species and ecosystems to name a few).
+And there are good news stories too if you choose to seek them out - how about the beautiful wombats allowing other animals to shelter in their burrows whilst fires are burning at the earth surface or the International fire crews that have come to help out and the 1 million + people who have donated more than $30 million for bushfire relief.
+We have a lot to be grateful for if we choose to focus on what is good, amazing, and beautiful.

-I am not dismissing the distress that many feel (including myself).
+I am not dismissing the distress that many feels (including myself).
 This current tragedy of the Australian bushfires is on our door-step, it is our lands, our animals, our ecosystems.
-It’s even more important in times of hardship to spread joy, love and hope and help others do the same.
+It’s even more important in times of hardship to spread joy, love, and hope and help others do the same.

-One of my favourite tools to manage emotions was learnt a few years back at an Ashram on a silent retreat, there are 4 steps:
+One of my favourite tools to manage emotions was learned a few years back at an Ashram on a silent retreat, there are 4 steps:

-1. Pause: when you notice that your emotions are increasing in potency remembering to to pause and catch yourself before the emotion escalates
+- Pause: when you notice that your emotions are increasing in potency remembering to pause and catch yourself before the emotion escalates